alexgorbatchev/jsdoc-remarkable/README.md

 ## JSDoc Support

-This plugin is **not meant** to be a comprehansive implementation of JSDoc.
+This plugin is **not meant** to be a comprehensive implementation of JSDoc.
 The goal is to provide a small subset of functionality to facilitate beautifully rendered documentation.
 Majority of other things could be achieved with Markdown.

 The following constructs are supported: